Dimplektech/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker

-This project is a Python script to track the price of a specified Amazon product and notify you via email when the price drops below a defined threshold.
+This project is a Python script designed to monitor the price of a specified Amazon product and notify the user via email when the price drops below a defined threshold.
+The script leverages web scraping with BeautifulSoup to extract the price from the product page, and it uses SMTP to send email notifications.

 ## Features
 - Scrapes Amazon product page to retrieve the current price and product title.
 - Sends an email alert if the price falls below £100.
-- Designed to run periodically as a scheduled task (e.g., using `cron` or Task Scheduler).

 ## Requirements